May 3, 2023

 Firms are required to ensure fair and transparent access to their products and services.
 This will require changes to existing distribution channels and the development of new channels to reach underserved markets.
 In addition, servicing will also need to be improved to ensure that customers receive the support they need to make informed decisions and manage their financial affairs.

 Finally, staff training will also be critical in preparing for full compliance with the Duty.
 Firms must ensure that their staff are fully aware of the new regulatory requirements and have the knowledge to deliver good customer outcomes.
-This will require the development of new training programs and ongoing support and development for staff.
+This will require the development of new training programmes and ongoing support and development for staff.

 To be fully compliant, firms will need to make significant changes to their current operations.
 This will require a significant investment in time, resources, and expertise, but the benefits of full compliance will be significant, both for firms and their customers.